minprog/prog-project/info/10 Syllabus.md

 Projects submitted *n* hours late may be penalized by 10% for *n* in (0, 24], by 25% for *n* in (24, 48], by 50% for *n* in (48, 72], and by 100% for *n* greater than 72.
 Lateness will be determined by submissions' timestamps.

 ## Attribution

-You are expected to share ideas and knowledge liberally with your fellow students, to make liberal use of forums, blog posts and other web pages to obtain knowledge needed to implement your application, while citing in a section of your project's README, and in comments, any sources you use, especially if it concerns borrowing code.
+While you must make a substantial original contribution during this course, you are expected to share ideas and knowledge liberally with your fellow students, to make good use of forums, blog posts and other web pages to obtain knowledge needed to implement your application, while citing in a section of your project's README, and in comments, any sources you use, especially if it concerns borrowing code.